DaintyJet/Heap-Overflow-Example/README.md

     ```
     $ cl LFHTest-P.cpp
     ```
-    * This will compiled and link the `LFHTest-P.cpp` file and produce an executable `LFHTest-P.exe`
+    * This will compiled and link the `LFHTest-P.cpp` file and produce an executable `LFHTest-P.exe`.
 4. Run the `LFHTest-P.exe` file and observe the output as shown below.

     <img src="Images/I4.png" width=600>

    * We can see that during the first 18 allocations there are some inconsistencies between the 1st and 2nd allocations in addition to the fourth allocation, but after the 5th and until the 16th allocation the difference between the addresses of the chunks is consistent, this in addition to their size being `0x308` and the allocated chunk size being `0x300` indicates that the chunks are most likely adjacent to one another.
    * We can also see that the LFH chunk allocations are not allocated consistently, as the difference between their starting addresses vary quite a bit even though the size is constantly `0x300`.
 This indicates that the chunks allocated with LFH in Windows 10/11 are not constantly adjacent even when the blocks are allocated one after another.
    * *Note*: If we were to print the non-hex values this would still be the case as hex value of `0x308` is equal to 776, which matches up with the output we would see if the output value were to be `%ld` instead of `%x`.

 > [!NOTE]
 > With regards to the LFH allocations not being adjacent this is a conscious choice made by the Windows Operation System develoupers as the free blocks in the *buckets* of the LFH are allocated allocated in a random order.